Politics of Alaska: Federal politics

-Alaska's current delegation to the United States Congress consists of two Republican Senators and one Democratic member of the U.S. House of Representatives.
+Alaska's current delegation to the United States Congress consists of two Republican Senators and one Republican member of the U.S. House of Representatives.

 Because of its population relative to other U.S. states, Alaska has only one member in the U.S. House of Representatives.
 Its sole congressional district is currently the world's second-largest legislative constituency by area, behind only the Canadian territory of Nunavut.
 The seat was left vacant following the death of Republican Don Young in March 2022.
 Later that year, Democrat Mary Peltola was elected to serve the remainder of Young's term, becoming the first Democrat to win the seat since 1972, and the first Alaskan Native to be elected to the United States Congress in history.
+After winning election to a full term in the 2022 general election, Peltola lost reelection in 2024 to Republican Nick Begich III.

 Representative Young was in his 25th consecutive House term at the time of his death, and his seniority made him an influential Republican House member.
 His position on the House Transportation Committee allowed him to parlay some $450 million to the proposed Knik Arm Bridge and the proposed Gravina Island Bridge which was derided as a "bridge to nowhere".
 As a result, Congress removed the federal earmark for the bridge in 2005.

 Republicans Dan Sullivan and Lisa Murkowski represent Alaska in the United States Senate.
 Sullivan has held the state's Class 2 Senate seat since 2015, and Murkowski has held its Class 3 seat since 2002.
 Notably, Murkowski was re-elected in 2010 in a write-in campaign, after losing the Republican primary to Tea Party-backed challenger Joe Miller.
 The campaign made national headlines, and Murkowski became the first Senator to be elected in a write-in campaign since Strom Thurmond of South Carolina in 1954.

 Alaska is part of the United States District Court for the District of Alaska in the federal judiciary.
 The district's cases are appealed to the San Francisco-based United States Court of Appeals for the Ninth Circuit.